mikuso/ocpp-rpc/README.md

 * `options` {Object}
   * `code` {Number} - The [WebSocket close code](https://developer.mozilla.org/en-US/docs/Web/API/CloseEvent/code) to pass to all connected clients.
 Defaults to `1000`.
   * `reason` {String} - The reason for closure to pass to all connected clients.
 Defaults to `''`.
   * `awaitPending` {Boolean} - If `true`, each connected client won't be fully closed until any outstanding in-flight (inbound & outbound) calls are responded to.
 Additional calls will be rejected in the meantime.
+Defaults to `false`.
   * `force` {Boolean} - If `true`, terminates all client WebSocket connections instantly and uncleanly.
+Defaults to `false`.

 This blocks new clients from connecting, calls [`client.close()`](#clientcloseoptions) on all connected clients, and then finally closes any listening HTTP servers which were created using [`server.listen()`](#serverlistenport-host-options).